zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 draft: false
 ---

 I sometimes pass around blog post drafts to friends and family for review.
 It's usually by email or text, which is fine.
-Yet it would be cool if I could give them a real link.
-A _discreet draft_, if you will.
+Yet, it would be cool if I could give them a real link, a _discreet draft_, if you will.

 <!--more-->